naesheim/ArtiJenkVBA/README.md

-Creates a demo environment using Jenkins, Artifactory and a gitHub project VBAdemo using the gradle plugin VBA
+Creates a demo environment using with Docker images of Jenkins, Artifactory and a gitHub project VBAdemo using the gradle plugin VBA.
+Environment is monitored with Prometheus and Grafana